joshraphael/retroachievements/Guides/SOS/guide.md

 </pre></big>

 This requires bringing Michael Burnings to Katherine Meibrus for a unique interaction between them both.
 Michael is found in the ship's chapel (#63/64/65 on the map), which is right where Jeffrey starts, so this is quickest to do with him.
 Just rescue Michael, then bring him to Katherine.

+# Credits

+- [Tropicon on VGMaps](https://www.vgmaps.com/Atlas/SuperNES/#SOS): For the initial marked and unmarked ship maps which we used as a base for our own maps

+- [SoreThumb and their guide on GameFAQs](https://gamefaqs.gamespot.com/snes/578932-sos/faqs/18159): For the vast majority of the survivor point values

+- [Steve Beeland](https://gamefaqs.gamespot.com/snes/578932-sos/faqs/43213): For the Boiler Room skip, which was provided to both guides on GameFAQs, where we found it